Treacherous/treacherous-knockout/readme.md

 So by default there is some magic which proxies the default `value` and `textInput` bindings to allow inline validation for free, there are also some proxies around `with` and `foreach` which basically allow the scope of the properties.
-So if you have any custom bindings which you want to auto-magically support inline validation or pass descendant property scopes down to, look at the examples in the `binding-overrides` folder.
+So if you have any custom bindings which you want to auto-magically support inline validation or pass descendant property scopes down to, look at the examples in the `binding/overrides` folder.

-### Custom Validators
+### Custom View Strategies

-Out the box there are 2 default validators, `InlineValidator` and `SimpleValidationSummary`, which can be found within the `validators` folder.
-These both have interfaces (it's a typescript thing) which show the required properties and methods for the classes to be used by the system.

-By default these 2 classes are instantiated on setup and passed into `ko.validation.validator` and `ko.validation.validationSummary`.
-So if you want to write your own, then you would set the relevant entry with your instance.
+Out the box there is one view strategy `inline` and a default summary binding `ValidationSummary`, which primarily come from `treacherous-view`, as these are all pre-made it would be best ot look at the `treacherous-view` repo for more information, as these are just wrapped up in bindings, but you can easily make your own view strategies and register them for use.

 A good example of this would be if you wanted to use qtip2 (other tooltip libraries are available) as your inline validation system, which would make tooltips to show validation errors rather than the default inline